erikyuzwa/tiny-wiki-gem/README.md

 The ruby gem will automatically use a `Home.md` as your main index file.
 If this doesn't exist, then you will be prompted to create a new one and update it!

+If you enter a wiki page url that does not yet have content, you will be directed to the new page editor!

+Make use of `[[target page]]` syntax to create embedded links to other wiki pages.

 ## Development Notes

 - `git clone git@github.com:erikyuzwa/tiny-wiki-gem.git`